 Further, the unaudited condensed consolidated financial statements give effect to the business combination and related transactions discussed in Note 1(a) above under the acquisition method of accounting and are treated as a reverse acquisition.
-Under the acquisition method of accounting, Midstream Holdings was the accounting acquirer in the transactions because its parent company, Devon, obtained control of the Partnership through the indirect control of the General Partner as a result of the business combination.
+Under the acquisition method of accounting, Midstream Holdings was the accounting acquirer in the transactions because its parent company, Devon, obtained control of ENLC after the business combination.
 All financial results prior to March 7, 2014 reflect the historical operations of Midstream Holdings and are reflected as Predecessor income in the statement of operations.
-Additionally, the Partnership's assets acquired and liabilities assumed by Midstream Holdings in the business combination were recorded at their fair values measured as of the acquisition date, March 7, 2014.
-The excess of the purchase price over the estimated fair values of the Partnership's net assets acquired was recorded as goodwill.
-Financial results subsequent to March 7, 2014 reflect the combined operations of Midstream Holdings and the Partnership, which give effect to new contracts entered into with Devon and include the legacy Partnership assets.
-Certain assets were not contributed to Midstream Holdings from the Predecessor and the operations of such non contributed assets have been presented as discontinued operations.
-In conjunction with the business combination, Midstream Holdings became a non-taxable entity which was treated as a reorganization under common control with the removal of historical deferred taxes reflected through equity.
+Additionally, EMI's assets acquired and liabilities assumed by the Company, as well as the Company's non-controlling interests in the Partnership, were recorded at their fair values measured as of the acquisition date, March 7, 2014.
+The excess of the purchase price over the estimated fair values of EMI's net assets acquired was recorded as goodwill.
+Financial results on and subsequent to March 7, 2014 reflect the combined operations of Midstream Holdings and EMI, which give effect to new contracts entered into with Devon and include the legacy Partnership assets.
+Certain assets were not contributed to Midstream Holdings from the Predecessor and the operations of such non-contributed assets have been presented as discontinued operations.

-During the fourth quarter of 2014 and the first half of 2015, the Partnership acquired assets from ENLC and Devon through drop down transactions.
-Due to ENLC's control of the Partnership through its ownership and control of the General Partner and Devon's control of the Partnership through its ownership of the managing member of ENLC, each acquisition from ENLC and Devon was considered a transfer of net assets between entities under common control.
-As such, the Partnership was required to recast its historical financial statements to include the activities of such assets from the date that these entities were under common control.
-The consolidated financial statements for periods prior to the Partnership's acquisition of the assets from ENLC and Devon have been prepared from ENLC's and Devon's historical cost-basis accounts for the acquired assets and may not necessarily be indicative of the actual results of operations that would have occurred if the Partnership had owned the acquired assets during the periods reported.
-Net income attributable to the assets acquired from ENLC and Devon for periods prior to the Partnership's acquisition is allocated to the general partner.
+On April 1, 2015 the Partnership acquired assets from Devon through drop down transactions.
+Due to Devon's control of the Partnership through its ownership of the managing member of ENLC, the acquisition from Devon was considered a transfer of net assets between entities under common control.
+As such, the Company was required to recast its historical financial statements to include the activities of such assets from the date that these entities were under common control.
+The consolidated financial statements for periods prior to the Partnership's acquisition of the assets from Devon have been prepared from Devon's historical cost-basis accounts for the acquired assets and may not necessarily be indicative of the actual results of operations that would have occurred if the Partnership had owned the acquired assets during the periods reported.
+Net income attributable to the assets acquired from Devon for periods prior to the Partnership's acquisition is allocated to "Devon investment interest in net income" on the Company's Condensed Consolidated Statements of Operations.